CamarataM/CopyrightGenerator/README.md

   -o OUTPUT, --output OUTPUT
                         Path to the output copyright file for the entire project.
+Default: COPYRIGHT.txt -j JSON_OUTPUT, --json_output JSON_OUTPUT
+                        Path to the output json copyright file for the entire project.
+Default: None
-Default: COPYRIGHT.txt -l, --list            Whether to list the unique copyright types used in the project.
+  -l, --list            Whether to list the unique copyright types used in the
+                        project.
+Default: False
+  -f, --full_output     Whether to output the license text under each entry.
+                        Default: False
+  -q, --quiet           Whether to disable information and warning logging.
+                        Default: False
+  -m, --make_metadata_file
+                        Whether to create an example metadata copyright file in the current directory.
+Default: False -r, --make_copyright_file
+                        Whether to create an example project copyright file in the current directory.
 Default: False --disable_npm         Whether to disable NPM checking.
 Default: False --disable_pip_licenses
                         Whether to disable pip-licenses checking.
 Default: